 Cultural development of the United States from the Civil War to present, as reflected in its literature, arts, and history.
+Prerequisite: ENG 101 or ENG 103.
+Three lecture.

 HUM241.
 Humanities in the Western World I (3).

 Study of relationships among literature, history, philosophy, visual arts, and performing arts from classical Greece through the Middle Ages.